California moray: Reproduction

 The California moray is believed to mate and spawn in the warm waters off the coast of Baja Mexico, with larvae being transported northward to California during winter or El Niño Southern Oscillation events.
 At least one study has proposed that this species is non-reproductive in the most northern parts of its range due to the water temperature being too cold for gonadal development.
 A study used otoliths (ear bones) of California morays from Catalina Island to estimate individuals' ages, which cross-referenced with data from the Oceanic Niño Index (ONI) and revealed that the majority of individuals examined likely only arrived on Catalina Island due to an El Niño Southern Oscillation event.
 During an ENSO event, larvae drifted north due to the northward-flowing Davidson Current.
-The fertilization of eggs occurs in the water, and although the pelagic larval duration (PLD) of larval G. mordaxis is unknown, studies on related species suggest that the larval state persists in the open ocean for several months before settling to reefs.
+The fertilization of eggs occurs in the water, and although the pelagic larval duration (PLD) of larval G. mordax is unknown, studies on related species suggest that the larval state persists in the open ocean for several months before settling to reefs.